-Veterinary attention should be sought immediately if you suspect your cat has a broken leg.
-If your veterinarian is some distance away, you may need to splint the limb to prevent further injury occurring.
+Seek immediate veterinary attention if you suspect your cat has a broken leg.
+If the veterinarian is some distance away, you will need to immobilise the limb to prevent further injury occurring.

-A piece of cardboard (or the cardboard centre of a paper towel roll) or rolled up newspaper can be used around the limb, wrap the splint in gauze or tape or secure with pantyhose or cling film.
+- Wrap a piece of cardboard, rolled up newspaper or the centre of a paper towel roll around the limb to make a makeshift splint.
+Wrap the splint in gauze or tape to secure.
 Make sure the tape/gauze isn’t too tight that it cuts off the circulation.
 The splint should be long enough to reach the joints above and below the break.
 When splinting, do not attempt to straighten the leg yourself.

 Cats with fractures will need to be carefully examined by your veterinarian as they may have other injuries such as a broken pelvis, organs, and soft tissue damage (to name a few).

-Once at home, your cat will need to be confined to a small area while he recuperates.
-Climbing and jumping should be avoided at this time.
-A quiet room is one option, or if necessary, a crate with a bed, litter tray, and food/water bowls.
+Confine the cat to a small area during recovery and do not let him climb or jump.
+A quiet room or if necessary, a crate with a bed, litter tray, and food/water bowls.